SAD-XNERO/XNERO-payloads/README.md

 <br>
 <br>

-### Join Our Whastapp Group For Any Queries and Learn Hacking
+### Join Our discord Group For Any Queries and Learn Hacking
 * https://discord.gg/tr  -- discord tools
 ### CLONE
 ```